TnTech-ECE/F25_Team7_SECONHardwareCompetition2025/Reports/Detailed_Design_Communication.md

 | Crazyradio PA | Bitcraze | Bitcraze | 114990112 | 114990112 | 1 | $38.00 | https://store.bitcraze.io/products/crazyradio-pa | N/A |

 Total: $43.84

+# Software Prototyping:

+Prototyping will start with getting a WiFi connection with the UAV and Jetson and sending data between them.
+When we get photos, next will be testing the IRremote library on the UAV.
+This can be done using the test arena, which can give us feedback on how the data transmission is working.
+Finally, we will test flight control communication using flight control data from the navigation subsystem.

 # Analysis: